mk12/euler/README.md

 	$ ./test abc
 	error: abc: not a uint

-I've tried to make the testing programs consistent for all three languages, but there are a few minor variations.
+I've tried to make the testing programs consistent for all three languages, but there are a few variations.

 ## License